Diagnosis & Tests

 You may be worried about whether you, or a person you care for, are not eating properly.
 If you are concerned, speak to a healthcare provider.
 In addition to ruling out depression or dementia, the provider should evaluate your nutritional status by doing the following things:

 - Giving you a physical examination.

 - Asking you about your diet and eating habits, and if there have been any changes.
-Your intake will be compared to the recommended daily intake (RDA) for important nutrients.
+Your intake will be compared to the recommended daily intake (RDA) for important nutrients and micronutrients.